-These loaded sweet potatoes are the perfect treat and Southern side dish to serve this Thanksgiving, thanks to the caramelized brown sugar, butter, and toasted gooey marshmallow topping.
+These loaded sweet potatoes are the perfect treat and Southern side dish to serve this holiday season, thanks to the caramelized brown sugar, butter, and toasted gooey marshmallow topping.

 If you’re a fan of my sweet potato casserole recipe with marshmallows, you’re going to love these loaded sweet potatoes!
 There’s basically a mini casserole (how good does that sound?).
 These loaded sweet potatoes are easy to make and stuffed with so much sweet goodness, I know you’ll be making them not just around Thanksgiving (they’re just that good).
 The tender twice-baked sweet potatoes are loaded with cinnamon, melted butter, brown sugar, and toasty marshmallows.